API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

       private $name;
   }

-That's the minimum configuration requried.
+That's the minimum configuration required.
 Next, create your driver using your entity manager

 .. code-block:: php